Posted on January 6, 2021

 The aligner trays require a bit more attention than metal braces.
 They have to be stored in their case during mealtime to ensure they are not lost or left out.
 Of course, while there are more things for your teen to have to do to manage this braces option, there are also benefits.
 For example, Invisalign braces makes it easier to take care of the teeth since they are removed for brushing and flossing.
 They are more comfortable, and easier to adjust to.

 Ultimately, whether this is the right option for your teen can best be determined by discussing the pros and cons with our trusted Pasadena orthodontist.
-Rely on Orthodontics LA for more advice today.
+Contact Orthodontics LA for an orthodontic consultation today.